35

 , and left

 away from the top, it becomes a fixed element.
-Before that it remains as relatively positioned element.section.section
+Before that it remains as relatively positioned element. - But there is a catch here.
+As the parent

 scrolls away from the layout, so does the div with sticky position of.
 It no longer remains fixed, and now becomes relative again.